The Atoma Diamond Sharpening Plate #600 sits at a grit most woodworkers underestimate - and that's precisely what makes it worth understanding.

 Expect all diamond surfaces to have a vicious bite initially and then gradually bed in over the first few uses, this is completely normal.
 As long as you keep them clean and cool and avoid using too much pressure they will cut like the wind for years.

-Use liberal quantities of some kind of fluid on them, water with a few drops of dish soap, window cleaner, water treated with Honerite Gold all work well.
+Use liberal quantities of some kind of fluid on them, water with a few drops of dish soap, window cleaner, water treated with HoneRite Gold all work well.

 Light contamination can be cleaned from the surface with an ordinary pencil rubber (eraser), if they get really grubby, moistening the surface with a bit of white spirit will help to lift the crud.